Home > Analyses > Energy > Marathon Petroleum Corporation

 Score analysis

-The radar chart below displays Marathon Petroleum Corporation’s key financial scores for a comprehensive overview:
+The following radar chart illustrates Marathon Petroleum Corporation’s key financial scores across valuation, profitability, and leverage metrics:

 score analysis